communitiesuk/plotly_dashboard_docs/load_testing.md

 Due to the extremely high CPU usage in the launch day scenario it is recommended that we implement auto-scaling within Gov PaaS for this application to prevent the possibility of the dashboard falling over.

+# Further Research
+Upon code review, we were alerted to improvements around how we better simulate usage around our load tests, this will be tackled with another user story.